dalcde/rust_ext/pyo3/README.md

  - Improve FDModuleBuilder and implement FPModuleBuilder
     - Support custom profiles

- - Avoid panics in general
+ - Avoid panics in general.
+This causes the whole python repl to terminate.
+   Instead, raise Exceptions which are handled gracefully.
  - Produce a package instead of module so that we can
 ```python
 from ext.module import *